Frequently asked questions

 Are there any medical conditions that would prevent the use of the trainer?

-The U Concept trainer is not recommended for use in cases of upper respiratory tract disease with severe nasal congestion or untreated cleft palate.
+The U Concept trainer is not recommended for use in cases of upper respiratory tract disease accompanied by severe nasal congestion, nasal septum deviation, or complete inability to breathe through the nose due to nasal polyps (very rare), or in cases of untreated cleft palate.
 In cases of neurological or muscular dysfunction, consult a specialist about the possibility of trainer treatment.

 One of the main considerations for trainer treatment is that it should only be used in cases where there are no physical obstacles to nasal breathing or oral muscle function.